jha-ayush/ucb_fintech/Module_08_Project01/.ipynb_checkpoints/Readme-checkpoint.md

 - **Christine Pham** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 - **Kranthi Mitta** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 - **Kevin Herndon** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+- **Ben Smookler** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 - **Ayush Jha** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.

 ### Research Questions to Answer